-Crossroads School (Alt Ed. & CDS) (K-8) 44310 Hardwood Avenue Lancaster, CA 93534
+Lancaster School District Facilities Master Plan: Jun-22 The Leadership Academy (K-8) 44310 Hardwood Avenue Lancaster, CA 93534

-Crossroads School was established in 2009 and is housed on a portion of the Parkview Middle School's 20-acre campus in central Lancaster.
+The Leadership Academy (formerly known as Crossroads School) was established in 2009 and is housed on a portion of the Parkview Middle School's 20-acre campus in central Lancaster.
 The programs are operated out of two permanent buildings that were originally owned by the Los Angeles County Office of Education but subsequently acquired by the Lancaster School District when the programs were turned over to the District to run.
 These programs are also housed in seven (7) relocatable classrooms adjacent to the permanent buildings.
-The Crossroads' Alternative Education program presently serves approximately 160 students and the Community Day School program presently serves approximately 54 students.
-The Alternative Ed program serves students in grades K-8.
+The Leadership Academy's Alternative Education program has been relocated to the LAVA facility, located on the east side of the Sunnydale campus.
+It presently serves approximately 160 students in grades K-8.

-Statement of enrollment figures by grade level and broken down by average class size can be found in the annual School Accountability Report Card (SARC), the Single Plan for Student Achievement (SPSA) and the CBED report..
+Statement of enrollment figures by grade level and broken down by average class size can be found in the annual School Accountability Report Card (SARC), the Single Plan for Student Achievement (SPSA) and the CBEDs report.
 These reports are updated annually by the District.
 The most current version of these documents should be reviewed when making decisions regarding the student housing capacities.